MonkeyBars3k/ReaScripts/README.md

 You can  Glue (Reversible) existing container items, nondestructively **nesting** container items.
 There is no limit in the code as to how many times you can nest.

+### Features
+- Fills in the missing **nondestructive/reversible Glue function** in Reaper, for both MIDI and audio!
+- - A.k.a.: Glue Groups, Item Containers, Container Items, Pooled Item Boxes
+- Currently, Glue (Reversible) container item copies are **pooled by default**.
+Editing and regluing one container item **updates all instances**.
+- - Considering Reaper is missing native Pooled Audio Items, this is great!
+However, we do plan to allow this to be toggled off and back on with a global script.
+- Supports **nesting Glue (Reversible) container items** inside other container items!
+When you update the nested container item, the script checks the parent item and updates that as well.
+Tested with 20 levels of nesting.

 ### Notes
+- Requires **SWS Plugin Extension**, of course!
-- Copied Glue (Reversible) container items are effectively pooled; editing and regluing one container item **updates all instances** – you may need to zoom in/out to refresh. _Note_: this is Matthew's original comment; the codebase does include a zoom in/out on every Glue (perhaps to update the GUI?), which probably means you don't have to.
+- After copying a Glue (Reversible) container item, you may need to zoom in/out to refresh. _Note_: this is Matthew's original comment; the codebase does include a zoom in/out on every Glue (perhaps to update the GUI?), which probably means you don't have to.
 - When you **Unglue (Reversible)**, a new empty item "grc" is inserted under the original items.
 This item has the data to recall which group these items came from – don't delete it unless you want to glue the items and make a new group that doesnt update other instances.
 - If you **add new items** to a Glue (Reversible) container item, select them AND at least one of the original items to make sure they get added to the existing container item.
 If you only tweak the existing items, you can select any item and reglue, and the script will remember which container item it belongs to.
 - You can use the **empty container** "grc" to create silence at the start and end of the glued wav.
 - Uses item notes/names to keep track of which container item items belong in.
-If you see "gr1:" or "grc1:", **don't delete it from the item's name**, as the code depends on that name to find it!
-You can add text to notes/names AFTER – e.g. "gr1: My extra text"
+If you see "gr:1" or "grc:1", **don't delete it from the item's name**, as the code depends on that name to find it!
+You can add text to notes/names AFTER – e.g. "gr:1 - My extra text"
-- Even creates **MIDI container items**.
-Uses "Apply track FX as new take" on each item to get the wav.
+- To create **MIDI container items**, the script uses "Apply track FX as new take" on each item to get a (silent) wav audio take.
 When you Unglue (Reversible), the wav take is removed and just the original MIDI take is restored to active.
-- Glue (Reversible) container items **CAN be nested inside other container items**.
-When you update the nested container item, the script checks the parent item too and updates that.
-Tested with 20 levels of nesting.
-- Requires **SWS Plugin Extension** of course!
+- When using copies of Glue (Reversible) container items, you can't make a copy of itself inside itself, as that would cause an infinite recursion.

 ### History